ixy-languages/ixy.ml/doc/ocaml_basics.md

 Variants are sum types (tagged unions) and consist of a number of different alternatives.
 Each variant can optionally contain another type.
+Variant names are called "constructors" and need to be capitalized.

 ```ocaml
 type my_variant =